emnify/product-docs/docs/services/network/global-iot-network.md

 &nbsp;
 - How does **Power Save Mode** work?
 &nbsp;
-For most IoT use cases a downlink-initiated channel is not required.
+For most IoT use cases a downlink-initiated channel isn't required.
-It is usually the device that initiates the communication to send (for example, sensor data).
+It's usually the device that initiates the communication to send (for example, sensor data).
 Therefore, a **Power Save Mode** is introduced that allows the device to go to sleep in case it has nothing to send.
 &nbsp;
 The **Power Save Mode** has the following characteristics:
   - The Power Save Mode is like a power off period during which the module only consumes a couple of μA.
-  - The device tells the network how long it is going periodically into PSM (timer T3412 extended).
+  - The device tells the network how long it's going periodically into PSM (timer T3412 extended).
-  - The device/module will not be reachable during PSM from the outside in downlink.
+  - The device/module isn't reachable during PSM from the outside in downlink.
   - The device can wake up the module and send data (for example, power key, interrupt or pin triggered).
-  - When the device wakes up, it does not need to reattach and re-establish a PDN connection (unless it has moved to a different tracking area).
+  - When the device wakes up, it doesn't need to reattach and re-establish a PDN connection (unless it has moved to a different tracking area).
   - After the device wakes up, it stays in idle mode for a configurable time (timer T3324) to listen for downlink messages (for example, firmware updates).
   - The actual time the device is then in Power Save Mode is T3412 extended - T3324

 <!-- This is the "alt" text for a missing image: "PSM and the 3412 and T3324 timers" -->

 :::note
-Some modules which have a SIM enabled PIN, (for example, u-blox SARA-R4/SARA-N4) do not go into sleep mode.
+Some modules which have a SIM enabled PIN, (for example, u-blox SARA-R4/SARA-N4) don't go into sleep mode.
 The PIN is disabled on emnify SIMs.
 :::

 - Roaming for Power Save Mode
 &nbsp;
 &nbsp;
-Be aware that not all NB-IoT and LTE-M networks have implemented PSM and even when PSM is available with the local operator this does not mean that a roaming SIM can use it.
+Be aware that not all NB-IoT and LTE-M networks have implemented PSM and even when PSM is available with the local operator this doesn't mean that a roaming SIM can use it.
-This makes it difficult for devices that are moving - in case they use PSM, and the new network does not support PSM - or only other timer configurations.
-We therefore regularly test the availability of PSM in our [LTE-M](https://www.emnify.com/lte-m-coverage?hsLang=en) and [NB-IoT](https://www.emnify.com/nb-iot-coverage) roaming footprint.
+This makes it difficult for devices that are moving - in case they use PSM, and the new network doesn't support PSM - or only other timer configurations. emnify therefore regularly test the availability of PSM in the [LTE-M](https://www.emnify.com/lte-m-coverage?hsLang=en) and [NB-IoT](https://www.emnify.com/nb-iot-coverage) roaming footprint.
 - AT Command calculation and examples for PSM settings &nbsp;
 &nbsp;